 - migration, replication, and offline reorgs

-To use the SQL and IRI facilities in Workbench, you must first make a JDBC connection1 to your database from the DTP’s Data Source Explorer view.
-Once you are connected, you will be able to see your tables, and work with them with Eclipse or IRI technologies.
+To use the cross-platform(!)
+SQL and IRI facilities in Workbench, you must first make a JDBC connection1 to your database from the DTP’s Data Source Explorer view.
+Once you are connected, you will be able to see your tables, and work with them with Eclipse or IRI tooling.
 This article focuses only on the use of DTP features for creating and executing SQL statements.

 There are two ways to create a SQL file:

 - From within a project, click File on the menu bar -> New -> File.
 In the File Name field, type in the file name, making sure it has a .sql extension, then click Finish.